dougajmcdonald/dougmcdonald.co.uk/blog/using-webfonts-in-azure.md

 </configuration>
 ```

-## Cache control
+## Cache-control

-The previous snippet will get you up and running, but really you don't want your users to be getting a new copy of the webfont each time they visit your site since these files very rarely change.
+The previous snippet will get you up and running, but you don't want your users to be getting a new copy of the webfont each time they visit your site since these files very rarely change.

 By default the requests for resources will get sent from your client with a `no-cache` header, meaning that the client will try to re-request the font on each visit.